Back to: C#.NET Tutorials For Beginners and Professionals

 D:\Projects\Cpp\VarKeywordDemo\VarKeywordDemo\bin\Debug

-Now, open the Visual Studio Command Prompt in Administrator and then type ILDASM and press the enter button as shown in the below image.
+Now, open the Visual Studio Command Prompt in Administrator mode and then type ILDASM and press the enter button as shown in the below image.

 Once you press the enter button, it will open the ILDASM window as shown in the below image.